SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/index.md

 # How to Read our Template

 - **Page:** We’ve grouped similar recipes together on separate pages.
-A page will be either a topic, a package or a parent object.
+A page will be either a topic, a package, or a parent object.

 - **Suggested Rollup Name:** We’ve suggested a name for the rollup based on the naming convention we mentioned in the Prepare Your Ingredients section.